R Language Modules

 data.set <- data.frame(installed.packages()) maml.mapOutputPort("data.set")

-The packages that are supported in Studio change frequently.
+The packages that are supported in Machine Language Studio change frequently.
 If you have any doubts about whether an R package is supported, use the R code sample provided to get the complete list of packages in the current environment.

-Extending experiments using the R language
+Extend experiments by using the R language

 There are many ways that you can extend your experiment by using custom R script or by adding R packages.
-Here are some ideas to get you started.
+Here are some ideas to get you started: